If you’ve ever tinkered with the video settings of a game, you have likely stumbled across the option to turn VSync on or off.

-Although PC gaming existed for a few decades, it wasn’t until the rapid technological advancement of graphics cards in the 2000s that we first witnessed the issue of screen tearing.
-The reason for this is that the GPU technology moved forward while the display technology stayed in the same place.
-Well, maybe not, but it moved at a snail’s pace.
+Although PC gaming has now existed for a few decades, it wasn’t until the rapid technological advancement of graphics cards in the 2000s that we encountered the issue of screen tearing.
+This is because GPU technology quickly moved forward while monitor technology progressed far more slowly.

-Worst of all, screen tearing was accepted by gamers as simply the limitation of the time and a waiting game until monitors with faster refresh rates were made, but other people had other ideas.
+Screen tearing was accepted by some gamers as simply playing a waiting game until monitors with faster refresh rates were developed.
+Fortunately, some innovative people had other ideas.

-VSync is the original solution developed for the screen tearing problem.
-It involves limiting the GPU output software-side to match the monitor’s maximum refresh rate.
-Although on paper this sounds like a perfect solution, there are a host of issues and they are the main reason why VSync technology is largely considered obsolete in 2020.
+VSync is the original solution developed to tackle the screen tearing problem.
+It involves limiting the GPU output software to match the monitor’s maximum refresh rate.
+Theoretically, this sounds like a perfect solution, but there are several issues and these are the reason why VSync is largely considered obsolete in 2023.

-One of these issues occurs when the GPU is unable to perform up to the monitor’s refresh rate and as a result, the monitor will leave the previous image on display until the next one is ready and that will cause visual stuttering.
-Luckily, there are technologies much better equipped for dealing with this exact problem, but more on these later.
+One of these issues occurs when the GPU is unable to perform up to the monitor’s refresh rate.
+As a result, the monitor will leave the previous image on display until the next one is ready, which causes visual stuttering.

-Probably the biggest issue there is with VSync is the input lag.
-This problem is particularly annoying when playing a game where quick reactions are necessary, like a shooter game.
-And it’s doubly irritating if the game in question is a multiplayer game where your opponent might be able to beat you simply because they use another syncing solution.
+Likely the biggest issue with VSync is its input lag.
+This is particularly frustrating in games where quick reactions are necessary, such as a shooter game.
+It’s an even greater issue if the game in question is a multiplayer game, where your opponent could end up beating you simply because they use a different syncing solution.